Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/AUTO_LOCK_LIMIT.md

 ### 1. Minimum Data Requirement

-Requires at least 10 data points.
+Requires at least 6 data points.
 With fewer points, outlier detection is unreliable.

+**Note**: While the algorithm will run with 6 points, results become more reliable with 10+ data points.

 ### 2. Not Suitable for All Scenarios